Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/_index.md

 ## How local request dispatching works

-In a multi- node architecture there is one primary communication file, and then as many secondary communication files as nodes to control request dispatching.
+In a multi-node architecture there is one primary communication file, and then as many secondary communication files as nodes to control request dispatching.

 ****How does communication between the primary file and secondary files occur?****